bpucker/MybMonday/README.md

 [Chen et al., 2021](https://doi.org/10.1101/2021.12.16.472692 ) compared white/pale and anthocyanin-pigmented skins sections of _Vitis vinifera_ berries.
 Sections without anthocyanins are characterized by non-functional alleles of the anthocyanin regulators _VvMYBA1_ and _VvMYBA2_.
 Since anthocyanins are crucial for the pigmentation, these alleles explain the lack of color. _VvMYBA1_ is repressed by a transposon insertion in the promoter that can be lost through somatic mutations hence leading to local pigmentation of white berries.
 VvMYB24 (VIT_14s0066g01090), a subgroup 19 member, was studied through DAP-seq.
 This investigation resulted in the identification of _HY5_ and _MYC2_ as important targets.
 These results suggest that VvMYB24 activates the flavonol biosynthesis and the terpene (carotenoid) biosynthesis.
 This study is additional evidence for the sunscreen function of anthocyanins.

+### (54) PgMYB308-like of pomegranate ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** PgMYB308-like of pomegranate activates shikimate pathway and ligning biosynthesis, but represses the biosynthesis of flavonoids #MybMonday (details: )

+[Dhakarey et al., 2022](https://doi.org/10.1093/hr/uhac008) investigated the function of PgMYB308-like in _Punica granatum_ (pomegranate).
+Pomegranate juice is associated with many health benefits which were attributed to phenolic compounds with antioxidant activity.
+Various flavonoids and other specialized metabolites are expected to play important roles.
+The biosynthesis of these compounds depends on the shikimate pathway for formation of the substrate phenylalanine.
+R2R3-MYB transcription factors are known to play important roles in the regulation of these biosynthesis pathways.
+PgMYB308-like was identified as a subgroup4 R2R3-MYB through a phylogenetic anlysis.
+Members of this subgroup have been reported as flavonoid repressors in previous studies.
+A motifs for the interaction with bHLH partners was discovered in PgMYB308-like.
+Overexpression of this _PgMYB308-like_ in pomegranate hairy root cells resulted in an increased production of aromatic amino acids and lignins, but reduced formation of flavonoids.
+The production of tyrosine and tryptophan was substantially stronger increased than the formation of phenylalanine.
+Among the up-regulated target genes of PgMYB308-like are caffeic acid 3-O-methyltransferase (COMT), laccase 7-like, and laccase 13.
+It appears that PgMYB308-like is not just activating the lignin biosynthesis, but also regulates the cell wall formation.
+Down-regulated genes include MYB123-like, MYB308, and EGL1-like that are involved in the flavonoid biosynthesis.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]MYB_Monday)